malialiu/EvilHangman/README.md

   i.
 Uploading the game source code to GitHub. ii.
 Help to make the application into a web application. iii.
 Create an Mongo database and provide credentials to the team. iiii.
-Need to prevent SQL Injection.
+Need to prevent Mongodb Injection.
 4. Malia Liu
  a.
 Contribute to assignment 1, part A, and part of part B. Fixing and providing a diagram.
  b.
 Assignments: